realworldocaml/book/book/files-modules-and-programs.md

 Now, how do we write an interface for this new module?
 It turns out that `include` works on signatures as well, so we can pull essentially the same trick to write our `mli`.
-The only issues is that we need to get our hands on the signature for the `List` module.
+The only issue is that we need to get our hands on the signature for the `List` module.
 This can be done using `module type of`, which computes a signature from a module: